 Note Moody's applies numerical modifiers 1, 2, and 3 in each generic rating classification from Aa through of that generic rating category.

 Caa.
-The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end to meet its financial commitment on the obligation is extremely strong.
+The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end

 S&P